What is Montessori?

 Montessori and More: What is meant by "More"?

-A goal of Another Way education is to foster the ability to effectively relate to realities other than one's own, communicating with respect, gratitude and love.
+A goal of Another Way education is to foster the ability to effectively relate to realities other than one's own, communicating with respect, gratitude and kindness.
 It is about recognizing that we truly are "all related" the spiritual philosophy of the Native Peoples of this land.
 "What I do to my brother and to the earth, I do to myself" as spoken by Chief Seattle.

 To accomplish this goal, Another Way incorporates principles presented by a number of innovators in the education of children.
 A contemporary of Maria Montessori, Rudolph Steiner founded Waldorf Schools in 1919.

 Montessori and Steiner have many cross overs.
 Like Montessori, Steiner believed that children go through distinct stages of development in the maturational process and that Nature is the foundation for all the arts, sciences and technology.

 Nature as the inspiration for all the arts and sciences is a common ground.
 Another Way incorporates Steiner's emphasis on direct interaction with Nature as the inspiration for all academic studies.
 Also incorporated are his focus on art and imaginative activities as well as the importance of the emotional life of the child and developing creative expression.